$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 Ubuntu Setting Ownerships for File/Directory

 Hi!
-The Tutorial shows you Step-by-step How to Setup or Change the Ownership over Files and Directories on Ubuntu GNU/Linux.
+This tutorial will guide you step-by-step on How to Setup or Change the Ownership over Files and Directories on Ubuntu GNU/Linux.

 The Ownership Decide How is the Owner of Files and Directories on the Ubuntu Linux File System.